-"Take a look," he tells me, idling the motor and rummaging through the tackle rack beside the wheel.
+"Take a look," he tells me, idling the motor and rummaging through the tackle rack next to the wheel.
 Shaking his head, he unhooks a blue and green hoochie with silver sparkles and a tail like a hula dancer's skirt.
-"Nope," he says, after a long look.
+"Nope," he says after a long look.
 He puts it back and pulls out a Tomic Plug 602.
 This lure, five inches of ivory iridescence with a mean-looking hook, "swims" when you drop it overboard.
-"It's old but it never fails," he says.
+"It's old but it never fails," he tells us.

-Sure enough, the Tomic does the job.
-By mid-afternoon we've hooked and landed two kings (Chinook) and a silver salmon (coho).
+Predictably, the Tomic does the job.
+By mid-afternoon we've landed two kings (Chinook) and a silver salmon (coho).
 To sweeten this sunny August day we've followed Quadra's ragged coastline, watched sea birds diving for dinner and spotted a pod of dolphins.
-Pleased, pumped and anticipating grilled salmon for dinner, we ask ourselves what took us so long to get
+Pleased, pumped and anticipating grilled salmon for dinner, we ask ourselves what took us so long to get here.

-When you're a gypsy by trade, ever searching for new horizons, seeing the world - all of it - seems possible.
+When you're a gypsy by trade, ever searching for new horizons, seeing the world-all of it - seems possible.
 But as one season succeeds the next and you postpone this trip, or that trip, some plans wind up in the reject pile.
 Then one day you look at the pushpins stuck into that big world map, each one marking your travels, and right in the middle is a black hole, as empty as a 15th century sailing chart.

 Until last August, Vancouver Island, 299 miles long and 50 miles wide, lying off the southwest coast of British Columbia, was one of those places.
 But not because it's too far away.
 Early-morning flights from Los Angeles and Denver - and from most western U.S. cities - arrive in Victoria, British Columbia's capital city, around lunch time.

 Add an hour to rent a car and you're on your way.
-Give yourself a week and you can tour most of the lower half of the island, especially Ucluelet (you-CLUE-let), on the southwest coast.
+Give yourself a week and you can tour most of the lower half of the island, especially Ucluelet, on the southwest coast, (you-CLUE-let).
 This was a place we knew nothing about but whose name alone was tantalizing enough to get out attention.

 And so the adventure began.
 In Victoria, we tracked a pod of killer whales, explored the lively harbor scene and sampled the city's impressive new world of food.
-We spent a day as Canadian postmen, flying with mailman and pilot Mike Farrell on CorilAir's six-seater DeHavilland Beaver out of Campbell River.
-Farrell not only delivers letters, packages and emergency supplies to residents of six emerald-green islets, but he plays travel guide to sightseers along for ride, pointing out tidal currents, celebrity mansions, hidden harbors and apple orchards.
+We spent a day as Canadian postmen, flying with Mailman and Pilot Mike Farrell on CorilAir's six-seater DeHavilland Beaver out of Campbell River.
+Farrell not only delivers letters, packages and emergency supplies to residents of six, emerald-green islets, but he plays travel guide to sightseers along for ride, pointing out tidal currents, celebrity mansions, hidden harbors and apple orchards.

 Following Route 19, between Victoria and Campbell River, proved as ample as pot luck dinner at an Elks Club fund raiser.
 Harbors, inlets and towns dotted the eastern shore, some more scenic than others, but each with its fishermen's dock, sailboat slips, kayakers on the water and inviting green islets beyond.
 Wandering through Nanimo we ate lunch at Troller's Fish and Chips, a guidebook-recommended restaurant that took us 20 minutes to find, but that more than lived up to its reputation.
-Heading west toward Tofino and Ucluelet on Route 4, we stopped to explore Cathedral Grove, walking among the park's 300 to 800 year-old Doulas firs, hoary ancients that have been spared the